 The sun is melting over the red-rose valleys in the distance.
 Ahead of me, whimsical fairy chimneys and cave churches poke out sharply into the vermillion skies.
 The undulating slopes, meandering valleys and bizarre rock formations are all washed in a shade of orange.
 A land I could imagine hobbits and genies roaming in – has a setting fit for fantasy.
 While night slowly creeps in, the imaginary elves also hide in the safety of their cave houses.
 It is dusk here on my first day in Cappadocia.

 I am here in this mystical part of Central Turkey and will be spending the next week exploring the country before continuing on to the Balkans.
-An exciting journey that’s taking me through starkly different landscapes and culture; I’ll be reporting on my voyage so keep a look out!
+Turkey is one of the most visited countries in the world, yet this part of Turkey feels way off the beaten path.
+It’s quiet, dramatic and absolutely stunning.
+This exciting journey will take me through starkly different landscapes and culture; I’ll be reporting on my voyage so keep a look out!

 Goreme is a popular base for many travelers in Cappadocia, with plenty of cave hotels and conveniences available.
 We head up to the panoramic point of the town, to get a bird’s eye view of the region.
 From above, it looks like a fantasy land with thousands of fairy chimneys dotting the landscape.